coderefinery/cmake/_episodes/04-language-constructs.md

   - "Learn how to set and print variables."
   - "Learn how to avoid code repetition."
 keypoints:
-  - "CMake allows you to structure your code as you are used from other languages."
+  - "CMake allows you to structure your code to avoid code repetition."
 ---
 ## Branching